CuUwrRobotics/practice-ros/README.md

 -   This will execute (`exec`) the command `bash` in the `piranhabot_container` (it was named by the `Makefile` automatically), using interactive mode (`-it`).
 In other words, it will start a bash session in the container.
 (Note that you can technically use any command instead of `bash`, like `ls`, `nano`, or others, including local executables.)

 You should now be in the container.
-Your pompt will have changed from the windws `>` to a linux prompt (in this case, `#`, since you are running as root)
+Your prompt will have changed from the windows `>` to a Linux prompt (in this case, `#`, since you are running as root)

 You can look around, and you will find that you are in a barebones Ubuntu system.
 Type `neofetch` for a fancy display of your system, as the container sees it.